weronasta/Artists_portfolio/README.md

 # Project Overview
 This web application combines an artist’s portfolio with online ordering functionality.
-It provides users with an immersive experience to explore the artist's work and place online orders.
+It provides users with the ability to explore the artist's work and place online orders.
+The technologies used include **React** for the frontend, **Python Flask** for the backend, and **SQLite** for the database.

 # Key features

 ### Home
-* presentation of the artist’s latest works in a gallery format.
+* presentation of the artist’s latest works in a gallery format
-* section presenting artists.
+* section presenting artists

 ### Artworks gallery
-* grid display of artworks with thumbnails.
+* grid display of artworks with thumbnails
-* option to add items to the cart or open details.
+* option to add items to the cart or open artwork details

 ### Artwork details
 * detailed view of individual artworks, including: